epap011/epap011/README.md

 # Hi, I'm Efthimis (aka Makis)

-I’m currently a postgraduate student at the Computer Science Department of University of Crete, as well as a postgraduate research fellow at FORTH-ITE (Foundation for Research and Technology-Hellas)
+Hello!
+My name is Efthimis Papageorgiou, but you can call me Makis.
+I'm currently living in Crete, pursuing my master's degree in Computer Science at the University of Crete.
+At the same time, I am a research fellow at the Information Systems Laboratory (ISL) of the Institute of Computer Science (ICS) at the Foundation for Research and Technology (FORTH), collaborating with great people.
+No specific plans - just enjoying the moment.
+Always up for a good chat over coffee :)

 ---